jiashen85/Getting_and_Cleaning_Data/CodeBook.md

 nact2: data frame read from y_train.txt file that contains activity codes for the training population.
 It has 7352 rows and 1 column with values ranging from 1 to 6.

 activity: the combined data frame from nact1 and nact2 with column name as "activity".
-It has 10299 rows and 1 column with values substituted for descriptive names such as
+It has 10299 rows and 1 column with values substituted for descriptive names.
+The mapping is: "1=walking" , "2=walking_upstairs", "3=walking_downstairs","4=sitting","5=standing", "6=laying".

+v_colnames: valid column names that is recognizable by R which excludes the duplicates such as